vlltx/SystemExtender/README.md

 - You need to build System Informer and set "EnableDefaultSafePlugins" to 0 from Advanced section.
 Beecause seems like System Informer doesn't like unsigned plugins.

 ## Show me how it looks
+Click on any process, go to Properties, go to Extended tab.

 ![UI](ss.png)

 ## Why?